chriscauley/intro-to-html/css.md

 ### pseudo classes

 Pseudo classes act like classes, and match elements with specific criteria.
-The are denoted with a colon
+The are denoted with a colon.

 1. :first-child :last-child